picamator/CacheManager/README.md

 Usage
 -----
+CacheManager has two different Facade classes:
+1. `CacheManager` - provides base operation over cache
+2. `CacheManagerSubject` - makes extending `CacheManager` with `events`

+It's up to application to use what kind of extensibility is needed.
+If it's not need to use `events` then `CacheManager` Facade is a best choose.

+Here is a steps to use CacheManager:
+1. Choose your cache library with [PSR-6](http://www.php-fig.org/psr/psr-6/) compatible adapter
+2. Instantiate dependencies for CacheManager Facades using [DI](https://en.wikipedia.org/wiki/Dependency_injection)
+3. Create `CacheManager` or `CacheManagerSubject`
+4. Prepare `SearchCriteriaBuilder`
+5. Apply operation on CacheManager Facades
+6. Handle result

+Generally the steps 1-3 executes only once during application bootstrap but 4-6 are executed several times as needed.

 ### Memcached
 [MemcachedManager](https://github.com/picamator/MemcachedManager) is an example to use CacheManager with [Memcached](https://memcached.org/).

-### Custom implementation
+### Other cache libraries
-To start using CacheManager it's need:
+To use CacheManager with arbitrary Cache library it's need:
-1. Choose cache library
+1. Implement [PSR-6](http://www.php-fig.org/psr/psr-6/) interface `Psr\Cache\CacheItemPoolInterface` over your library
-2. Create [PSR-6](http://www.php-fig.org/psr/psr-6/) like adapter to implement `Psr\Cache\CacheItemPoolInterface`
-3. Optionally for SPI, all Observers SHOULD implement `Spi\ObserverInterface`
+2. or choose one from existing adapters [php-cache](https://github.com/php-cache)
+3. Choose between `CacheManager` and `CacheManagerSubject`

-There is illustrative code bellow.
+There is illustrative code bellow shows how to make cache search with `CacheManagerSubject`.
 Please use DI library to build dependencies in real application.

 ```php
 <?php